jvanev/jconfig/README.md

 ## Configuration Namespaces

 It's not uncommon for different configurations to have a common structure.
-For example, plugins, services, features, etc. Using JConfig, such configurations can be represented by a single configuration type we call a *Namespace*.
+For example, plugins, services, features, etc. Using JXConfig, such configurations can be represented by a single configuration type we call a *Namespace*.
 A namespace is simply a `@ConfigGroup` with a specified name.

 ### Example